 Each class session is important.
 By attending every class session, you will maintain continuity from class to class.
 Furthermore, I often introduce new material, assign in-class or out-of-class assignments, or issue pop quizzes that do not appear on the syllabus.
 Perfect attendance will provide you the best opportunity to succeed in this course.
-Arrive on time, limit distracting late entries, and ensure that you do not miss assignments or quizzes given at the beginning of class.
+Arrive on time (5 to 10 minutes early) to avoid missing any assignments or quizzes given at the beginning of class.
 Turn off and leave out of sight any computers, mobile phones, or other electronic devices.
 Nooks, Kindles, and other tablet reader devices require instructor approval prior to use during class.